 The second approach focuses on capturing labor cost for things like defective work, relationship management, and general goodwill.
 Successfully capturing this time requires the ability to track it within a project’s task structure.
 This time tracking strategy will enable team members to associate non-chargeable time with the appropriate task, providing further visibility into where problems occur.

 At the core of all of these common struggles that professional services organizations face when it comes to how to measure profitability and improve it, is the assumption that the firms are, in some way, tracking their labor investment on each project.
 This is not the truth for all organizations.
 Many professional services organizations, especially those who have not adopted a robust project delivery platform, shy away from loading labor costs into their project tracking.
 This is either because the tools they use do not have the capacity to track that information, or they are worried that the information will fall into the wrong hands.

 These are valid concerns, but the visibility into mid-project profitability also carries tremendous value.
 This method for improving project profitability enables service leaders to understand project health through a fourth dimension that is often overlooked by traditional project management methods: value of the project to the organization.
 Traditional project management methods balance budget, schedule, and quality as the indicators project success.
-Yes, these are crucial, and focusing on only one often comes at the detriment of the others, but ask any service executive what makes a successful project and they’ll probably tell you “a happy client and a healthy professional services profit margin.”
+Yes, these are crucial, and focusing on only one often comes at the detriment of the others, but ask any service executive what makes a successful project and they’ll probably tell you “a happy client and a healthy profit margin for service business.”

 Create Project Staffing Models that Drive Profitability in Professional Services